openstreams/wflow/doc/wflow_emwaq.rst

     :width: 640px
     :align: center

-    Compartments and fluxes needed for a D-WAQ fraction model (left: with all the fluxes, right: simplified).
+    Compartments and fluxes needed for a Delwaq fraction model (left: with all the fluxes, right: simplified).

 Once the needed compartments and fluxes have been defined, they have to be translated into inputs for the wflow\_emwaq module.
 This is done by editing the csv tables compartments.csv, fluxes.csv and boundaries.csv.